sirixdb/sirix/README.md

 ### Docker images
 First, we need a running Keycloak server for now on port 8080.

-As a Keycloak instance is needed for the RESTful-API we'll build a simple docker compose file maybe with a demo database user and some roles).
+As a Keycloak instance is needed for the RESTful-API we'll build a simple docker compose file maybe with a demo database user and some roles in the future.

 For running a keycloak docker container you could for instance use the following docker command:
 `docker run -d --name keycloak -p 8080:8080 -e KEYCLOAK_USER=admin -e KEYCLOAK_PASSWORD=admin -e KEYCLOAK_LOGLEVEL=DEBUG jboss/keycloak`.
 Afterwards it can be configured via a Web UI: http://localhost:8080.
 Keycloak is needed for our RESTful asynchronous API.
 It is the authorization server instance.